fbpx

 Having a digital workplace strategy is crucial for boosting productivity and enhancing employee engagement and satisfaction.
 Due to the current pandemic, most businesses are looking for innovative ways to maintain their competitive advantage while keeping up with market trends.
 The worldwide investment in digital transformation will nearly double by the year 2024.

 In recent times, due to the pandemic, we saw the historical shift from a traditional working model to a modern all-tech workplace which has helped employees to achieve the perfect work-life balance.
-It is almost sure that the ‘Work From Home’ environment will continue even after the pandemic ends.
+It is almost certain that the ‘Work From Home’ environment will continue and will evolve in to hybrid work culture.
 According to Mckinsey, by the year 2025, more than 20% of the workforce will work virtually.
-The future lies within Digital workplace
+The future lies within Digital workplace.
+Also, According to the survey, 58% of the employees said that their productivity increased by hybrid work.

 Related Post